Survival for testicular cancer is very high. Nearly all men survive their disease.

 There are two categories of outlook for pure seminoma testicular cancer – good prognosis and intermediate prognosis.
 No one with pure seminoma is classified as having a poor prognosis.

-- almost 90 out of every 100 men (almost 90%) survive for 5 years or more after they are diagnosed
+- 95 out of every 100 men (95%) survive for 5 years or more after they are diagnosed

 Most men have a good prognosis.
 Good prognosis means that the seminoma has spread only to the lymph nodes or the lungs.
 It has not spread anywhere else.

-- more than 70 out of every 100 men (more than 70%) survive for 5 years or more after diagnosis
+- almost 90 out of every 100 men (almost 90%) survive for 5 years or more after diagnosis

 Intermediate prognosis means that the seminoma has spread beyond the lung or lymph nodes to other parts of the body, such as the brain or liver.